 Wang dies in the hallway.
 The other eight students make it down the stairwell as Rospierski remains on the third-floor landing with Guttenberg who lays dying on the ground.

-Cruz makes his way down the hall, sees Pollack and Loughran.
+Cruz makes his way down the hall, sees Pollack and Loughran, one of the 10 initially shot on the third floor.
 Pollack is trying to get on top of Loughran to protect her from the gunman.

 Cruz puts five more bullets in the two girls, killing them.